 If you have noticed white spots on the bark of your maple tree, don’t panic!
 This is a common issue that can be caused by a few different things.
 The most likely culprit is a fungal disease called powdery mildew.

 This disease is caused by too much moisture and not enough air circulation around the tree.
-Luckily, it is relatively easy to treat with fungicide.
-If the problem persists, you may need to thin out the canopy of your tree to allow more air flow.
+Luckily, it is relatively easy to treat with fungicides.
+If the problem persists, you may need to thin out the canopy of your tree to allow more airflow.

 Another possibility is sun scald, which happens when the bark gets too much direct sunlight.
 This can be prevented by wrapping the trunk of your tree in burlap or shading it with mulch.
 If you are unsure what is causing the white spots on your maple tree’s bark, contact a certified arborist for help.